jasonkeene/debugging-workshop/README.md

 ### Exercises

 This workshop is broken down into a series of exercises.
-We will go through these individually during the class.
+We will go through these individually during the class:

 - [Introduction][00]
 - [Starting a Debugging Session][01]